-Add your number to the Do Not Call list
+How to add your number to the Do Not Call list

 One method to help cut down on spam calls is to add your cell phone number to the National Do Not Call Registry.
 Once you're on the list, it will take around 4-6 weeks before less robocalls reach your phone.
 While the do not call list does help decrease the volume of unwanted calls, it will not prevent legitimate robocalls from charities, political organizations or your doctor's office.
 You'll need to opt out of those calls individually or block them on your device.

-Silence Unknown Callers with iOS 13
+How to Silence Unknown Callers with iOS 13

 iOS 13 has made it even easier to combat spam calls with its new built-in call filtering feature.
 To enable Silence Unknown Callers:

 - Open Settings.
 Then, tap on Phone.

 - Scroll down until you find Call Silencing and Blocked Callers.

 Now, your iPhone will allow any number that is found in your Contacts, Messages or Mail to ring through.
 If not a recognized number—whether it's a real or an unknown number—the call will be sent directly to your voicemail without ringing.

 While the Silence Unknown Callers feature will undoubtedly cut down on the number of spam calls you receive, there is a potential downside.
 If you're waiting for a call back from a service person, you may miss that call due to it being filtered to your voicemail.
 If you want to disable the feature, it's as easy as following the same steps and toggling off.

 Fight back against the bots.
 The best robocall blocker app for you will depend on a few different factors.
 First off, check with your carrier.
 AT&T and Verizon, for example, offer free services that help to block suspected spam calls that you can take advantage of.